 - Initiate visits to and collaborations with student groups from area colleges, universities, and museums

-The Student Advisory Committee will meet for 1 to 2 hours every other week, each semester, at a regular time determined by committee members.
+The committee will meet for 1 to 2 hours every other week, each semester.
 Members should also attend public ICA events as possible.

 Applications for 2017 closed on Friday, March 3.